-In the Instagram Settings menu, click on Your Activity.
-You can then view how much time you're spending on Instagram, set daily reminders to limit the time you spend online, and mute notifications when you don't want to be bothered.
+In the Instagram Settings menu, tap on Your Activity.
+Tap Set a reminder to take breaks to set the time you want to spend on Instagram before getting a notification to take a break.
+You can also view how much time you're spending on Instagram and mute notifications when you don't want to be bothered.